Pawanpandit-coder/hackart/README.md

-# MERN Project for hackers lovers simple with various hacking new tools and technologies.
+# MERN Project for hackers lovers simple with various undergoing hacking new tools and technologies.

 ## Tech Stack
 - MongoDB